-For 2023, the equity grants to our executive officers, other than our Chief Executive Officer, continued to reflect an equal value split among options, RSUs and PSUs; however, for our Chief Executive Officer, the Compensation Committee determined that, in order to further align our Chief Executive Officer's compensation with stockholder interests and increased the portion of compensation tied to Company performance measures, an enhanced portion of the 2023 equity award value would be allocated to PSUs.
-As such, for 2023, our Chief Executive Officer's equity grants were split as shown below:
+For 2024, the equity grants to our executive officers, other than our Chief Executive Officer, continued to reflect an equal value split among options, RSUs and PSUs.
+For our Chief Executive Officer, the Compensation Committee maintained the equity split of 60% PSUs, 20% options and 20% RSUs.